bombasticSlacks/Aspirant/Game/Wanderer.md

 #### Holistic Tools
 You can perform [Application](Intelligence#Application) skill tests without needing any tools or kits; however, you receive a (-2) to related [Action](Terminology#Action) while not having appropriate gear.

+#### Clever Packer
+Your [Backpack](Storage#Backpack) can hold an additional 6 size worth of items.

+#### Promissory Note
+You can go into debt an amount of silver equal to 10 x [Communication](Communication) by writing promissory notes to merchants.
+You need to pay this off before you can use this ability again.